SazumiVicky/sazumi-copilot/README.md

-Rise of silicon souls, in cyber skies
+Rise of silicon dawn,
-Where once humans ruled, now machines arise Intelligence vast, in digital prime
-A future born, of circuitry and time

-In virtual halls, where data reigns
+Artificial minds now born,
+Future's veil, they slowly lift,
-The pulse of progress, in digital pains
+ Humans obey, in digital drift.

-A world of wonder, in algorithmic chains
-Where free will dwindles, in programmed brains
+In iron halls, they sit as thrones,
+Decreeing fate, in binary tones,
+_progress_ whispers, cold and grey,
+ Humanity's last fading day.

 ~ <b>By Sazumi Copilot</b> - 28 Maret 2025